SD-github21/Pewlett-Hackard-Analysis-Folder/README.md

 ## Results

--  A Retirement Titles table was created that contains all employees born between 1952-1955.
+-  A Retirement Titles table was created to identify all employees born between 1952-1955.
+The Retirement Titles table contained 133,776 records and revealed duplicate entries because of people's promotions over the years.
 Below is a sample of the first 10 records in this table:

 ![image](https://user-images.githubusercontent.com/85533099/135701862-8c07900f-37d5-4114-9182-d7779f4a6cbb.png)

 - A Unique Titles table was created next to further hone the results of the table generated above and retrieve the most recent title of each employee.
+This permitted a more accurate number of the total number of retiring employees, i.e., 90,398 employees.
 Below is a sample of the first 10 records in this table:

 ![image](https://user-images.githubusercontent.com/85533099/135701877-23b9f641-96ae-463b-adf0-dd612d8f2f26.png)

-- A Retiring Titles was created to obtain summary data of the total number of employees by title that will be retiring.
+- A Retiring Titles table was created to obtain summary data of the total number of employees by title that will be retiring.
+This table provides the most concise snapshot into the "silver tsunami" that is anticipated to occur at Pewlett Hackard.
 Below is the table containing this information:
--

 ![image](https://user-images.githubusercontent.com/85533099/135701887-60343304-38f9-461b-9623-b3aafec8f188.png)

-- The following four major points can be gleaned from examination of these tables:
-  -  The Retirement Titles table contained 133,776 records and revealed duplicate entries because of people's promotions over the years, and therefore having multiple titles
+  - Senior Engineers (29,414) and Senior Staff (28,254) are the top two groups anticipated to retire followed by the next two groups, i.e., Engineers (14,222) and Staff (12,243)

+  - Technique Leaders (4,502) and Assistant Engineers (1,761) are two groups with a significantly lower number of employees anticipated to retire when compared to the numbers above, but still are indicative of rather large numbers

+  - Only two Managers are slated to retire

+- These numbers reveal a major loss of engineers at multiple levels, i.e., Senior Engineers, Engineers, and Assistant Engineers.

+- There also appears to be a huge number of people in senior roles that are retiring